turicfr/CPPS-PCL/README.md

 # CPPS-PCL
 A simple Penguin Client Library for Club Penguin Private Servers written in Python

+**Warning:** High ban risk - Do not use with your own main penguin.

 # Requirements
 - Python 2.x or 3.x
 - Internet connection